hchesnutt/cdminer/README.md

 ## Reflections
   - Early in the challenge I opted to write my own `stdin` arguments parser.
 If I were to repeat this excercise I would use a library for a more robust implementation.
 This would allow for faster feature development in the future since multiple inputs and flags would be parsed appropriately.

   - I regret that I wasn't able to support Windows operability.
+Curious how this would work...

 ## Built With